tosdr/tosback-versions/Classlink/Privacy Policy.md

 *   Article 37: “Designation of a data protection officer”: ClassLink maintains a designated data protection officer who is authorized to engage security reviews and impact product development.

 *   Article 44: “General principle for transfers”: To promote data sovereignty/data residency in GDPR, the regulation authorizes the [European Commission](https://ec.europa.eu/commission/index_en) to decide if a third country or territory, where data may be transferred, meets adequate levels of protection.
 As GDPR is new, no third country or territory has yet been approved by the Commission.
 ClassLink customers are always in control over the storage and transmission of their personal data.
-Customers located in the EU or UK have the option to host a dedicated ClassLink data server either within their internal data center or utilize a secure data center located within the EU zone (Frankfurt, Germany).
+Customers located in the EU or UK utilize a secure data center located within the EU zone (Frankfurt, Germany).
 No servers, outside of these options, are used to store data for EU or UK based customers.

 ![](https://assets-global.website-files.com/5d6db64572061db9c481aaeb/5e7e4426017d75d60b0ce839_privacy_shield.png)